Go sync.Once is Simple... Does It Really?

 It’s simple and gets the job done.
 The idea is that the mutex (o.m.Lock()

-) makes sure that only one goroutine can enter the critical section at a time.
+) allows only one goroutine to enter the critical section at a time.
 Then, if done

 is still 0 (meaning the function hasn’t run yet), it sets done